 - Teaching experience: Each doctoral candidate will be required to have at least one semester of teaching experience relevant to the BCB program with the details of this requirement determined by his or her committee.
 This requirement may be satisfied, for example, by teaching a course, running a workshop, offering a supplement, or working as a teaching assistant.

-The MS requires a minimum 30 credits and the Ph.D. requires a minimum 78 credits.
+The M.S. requires a minimum of 30 credits and the Ph.D. requires a minimum of 78 credits.
 The BCB program assumes the usual graduate full time load of at least 9 credits per semester.
-Note that the Ph.D. requires at least 18 credits of "other", supplemental, or workshop courses at the 400 level or above, since there are a total of 60 minimum required core, depth, thesis, seminar, and laboratory credits, and the student must have at least 78 credits to graduate.
+Note that the Ph.D. requires at least 18 credits of "other," supplemental, or workshop courses at the 400-level or above since there are a total of 60 minimum required core, depth, thesis, seminar, and laboratory credits, and the student must have at least 78 credits to graduate.
 No more than 3 credits of workshop may apply to the degree, and credits for courses numbered below 400 cannot apply toward the degree.
-(These are general UI requirements.)
+These are general UI requirements.

 |Background||As determined on admission|

 |Depth courses||9 credits: 6 in one area and 3 in the other area|

 - Obtain understanding of the disciplines of Bioinformatics and Computational Biology (BCB): the biological sciences, computational sciences, and mathematical sciences.
 Master the fundamental concepts of BCB from the perspective of each of the three program disciplines with the ability to integrate the multidisciplinary principles.

 - Acquire specialized expertise and master state-of-the-art research topics in one of the three BCB areas: biological sciences, computational sciences, or mathematical sciences.

 - Be able to explain BCB concepts and research results to people with widely varying backgrounds: experts in the same and other fields as well as the general public.